zhong0/2020_nlp_aicup/README.md

 * The top 25% for 2020 AI CUP Competition

 * ### Introduction
-  > The project is aim to detect some specific domains during a conversation in clinical.
+  > The project is aim to detect specific domains during a conversation in clinical.
 Due to the privacy issues, we can mask the private information to protect the patients after the detection.
 The contents are described in details on the website: https://aidea-web.tw/topic/d84fabf5-9adf-4e1d-808e-91fbd4e03e6d.
+We conducted BERT-NER model and BERT-MRC model for the tasks.
+However, some entities are easier to detect with regular expression.
+The results of the models and RE were combined in the bagging process, and the final result would be obtained.

 * ### Techniques
   * BERT-NER